-- 3.1 Squash Courts have been classified in three groupings as follows - Class 1 Basic Quality Court (with viewing gallery) e.g. metal box with profile cladding to walls and roof. - Class 2 Mid Quality Court (with viewing gallery) e.g. fair-faced block work to external walls. - Class 3 Good Quality Court (with viewing gallery) e.g. good quality brickwork to external walls.
+- 3.1 Squash Courts have been classified in two groupings as follows - Class 1 Basic Quality Court (with viewing gallery) e.g. metal box with profile cladding to walls and roof. - Class 2 Mid/Good Quality Court (with viewing gallery) e.g. block work or brickwork to external walls.